-Katie’s known for pinpointing the advantages and disadvantages of each case, and doing it quickly.
+Katie’s known for practicing at the intersection of science and the law.
+She pinpoints the advantages and disadvantages of each case, quickly and efficiently.
 In order to know how to maneuver your client’s case, you also need to understand your opponent’s path.
 Seeing through the pitfalls while recognizing the advantages both sides face helps to refine the business goals and litigation strategies for any dispute.
 Plus, after teaming up with Mike and Jan since 1995, Katie’s learned that the best litigation strategy may be an unconventional one.
-When not working, Katie can be found at her northern Minnesota cabin or chauffeuring her three kids to their many activities.
+When not working, Katie can be found at her northern Minnesota cabin or chauffeuring her three teenagers to their many activities.

 Examples of patent litigation representation:

 Amneal Pharmaceuticals, LLC: Current representation of Amneal Pharmaceuticals in an ongoing Hatch-Waxman patent dispute against Purdue Pharma and others over a generic drug.

 Mondelēz International, Inc.: Current representation of Mondelēz International, Inc. in a patent dispute against Kellogg over a patent on a cookie package.
 Argued appeal to Federal Circuit.